Moh-Sameer-Khan/Geekster/Assignment/Restaurant-Management-ServiceAPI-10-July/README.md

 ___
 Copyright © 2023 [Moh Sameer Khan](#heading-ids).

-This project is [Employee-Address](https://choosealicense.com/licenses/mit/) licensed.
+This project is [Restaurant-Management-Service-API(SIGN-IN, SIGN-UP, SIGN-OUT)](https://choosealicense.com/licenses/mit/) licensed.

 ___
 *This README was generated with* 🧡 *by [readme-md-generator](https://www.makeareadme.com/)*